1Mill/notes/books/joy-of-agility.md

 ### Cheap, minimal Teleportation

 * Be fast and frugal - learn fast and cheaply
-* Start with the most cheapest solution to solve a problem, to the point it almost feels like cutting too many corners, then lear.
+* Start with the most cheapest solution to solve a problem, to the point it almost feels like cutting too many corners, then learn.

 ### Deliver value sooner